rcmiller01/projectNorthStar/README.md

 CI archives eval metrics and shows trend deltas on each PR.
 Threshold env vars:
 `MIN_HIT_RATE`, `MAX_MIN_DIST`, `MIN_VERIFIER` guard regressions.
 See
 `scripts/metrics_trend.py` and the `eval-ci` Make target.

 ## License

+Project is released under the MIT License.
+See `LICENSE`.

+## Public Datasets

+Sample paths and BigQuery public data used for demonstration (e.g., cloud-samples-data and BigQuery Public Datasets) are for evaluation only.
+Remove or replace with your own data in production.

+## License